brianadams2337/containerstore-demo/.changeset/two-wasps-kneel.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-[Tracking] Fixed missing tracking event when clicking the "Show All" button if there are other search suggestions shown.
+[Tracking] Corrected an issue where a tracking event was not being triggered when clicking the "Show All" button in search results if other suggestions were present.